adityathebe/adityathebe.com/content/posts/http-with-nodejs-sockets/index.md

 });
 ```

 That's it.
-We successfully established a tcp connection and then killed it right away.
+If you run the code above, you'll establish a tcp connection and then also kill it right away.
+TCP connections remain active for as long as days or even months or, theoretically, forever as long as there's no network connection issues.
+That's why it's important to kill the connection after's there's no need for it.

 ## Make an HTTP request over the socket

 Now, let's try to send some data over the tcp connection.
 In our case, the data will be an http request/response.
+The data could be anything form a simple text to a large file.

 HTTP is a really simple protocol - it's literally just plain texts!
-I can write an http request in plain text and then send it over the socket to the server.
+So when we say we need to send http request, what we really mean is - we need to send plain text.
+The plain text is of course the http header and http body.
 The server parses the http request and then responds accordingly.

+> HTTP is simply a plain text

 As a fun demo, let's try to make an http request to example.com.
-We can send a very bare minimal http request like this
+We can send a very bare minimal http request like this that only consists of http header.

 ```text
 GET / HTTP/1.1
 Host: example.com

 ```

 Notice the blank line at the end ?
 That's important.
 The blank line separates http header from the http body.
+If you leave out the blank line, then example.com's server will respond with an error because the http request you sent it is invalid.

 ```js
 const net = require('net');